-As an initial step in determining the appropriate land value to include in the "increase in land value" formula, the City will rely on land value unit rates (i.e. price per sq. ft. of buildable gross floor area) included in a "Land Valuation Matrix" that will be updated by a qualified real estate appraiser at the City's discretion, but that the time lapse between updates should not exceed 3 years.
+As an initial step in determining the appropriate land value to include in the "increase in land value" formula, the City will rely on land value unit rates (i.e. price per sq. ft. of buildable gross floor area) included in a "Land Valuation Matrix" that will be updated by a qualified real estate appraiser annually (as of January 1st)at the City's discretion, but that the time lapse between updates should not exceed 3 years by a qualified real estate appraiser.